lexibank/tlopo/out/vol4/chapter7.md

 ## 23. Maggots

-POc &ast;quloc continues the PAn term for ‘maggot’, &ast;qidej.
-Some reflexes show HI instead of lul in the first vowel, a common sporadic change in many forms.
+POc _&ast;quloc_ continues the PAn term for ‘maggot’, _&ast;qulej_.
+Some reflexes show /_i_/ instead of /_u_/ in the first vowel, a common sporadic change in many forms.

 <table>
 <tr>